Artem-Goldenberg/Stellance/README.md

   use `git submodule init` and then `git submodule update` commands to download submodule dependencies.

-After that, you can run an executable using
+After that, you can run an executable using something like
 ```
-swift run
+cat <stella-source> | swift run
 ```

 It will read stella source code from the standard input and print issues to the standard output and standard error.